HarryPaniccc/DnD/World of Helodaria/Ruina.md

 ---
 # OLD STUFF BELOW HERE (Infinity text)

-## Giants

-- Used to be quite abundant
-- Very few left roaming ruina
-- Fire giants still exist, but frost giants are very rare, and storm giants have all but retreated into their solitude, until one might rise from their confinement and find a new purpose
-- Hill and stones are still as common as they would be
-- Lesser giants like ogres and oni are still normal
-- Main Giant characters are Lothric the Undying (a storm giant) and Laufey the Just (a frost giant)
 # Drugs:

 - Detachment stems: dissociative drug.
 1 stem is 50Gp.
 Con save of 13 for half.
 A full stem is a save of 19.
 Half a stem you care a bunch less.
 1 stem you are kvothe with the drug thing.
 1 stem lasts 4 hours.